DaneRaarup/chat-website/README.md

 # hacker-website
-a place were hackers can trade software
+a place were people can chat and trade things